-The Motorway is owned by TfNSW and is operated by Transurban and Hills Motorway Ltd. The M2 connects directly with the Lane Cove Tunnel in North Ryde, and travels north west through the suburbs of Macquarie Park, Epping, Beecroft, Carlingford, Baulkham Hills and Winston Hills where it connects with the M7 Motorway at Seven Hills.
+The Motorway is owned by TfNSW and is operated by Transurban and Hills Motorway Ltd. The M2 connects directly with the Lane Cove Tunnel in North Ryde, and travels north-west through the suburbs of Macquarie Park, Epping, Beecroft, Carlingford, Baulkham Hills and Winston Hills where it connects with the M7 Motorway at Seven Hills.
 In October 2020, the North Connex ramp onto the M2 opened at Pennant Hills Road.
-The M2 is also a key public transport corridor with dedicated bus lanes from Beecroft Road to Windsor Road.

 Along this journey the M2 traverses both undeveloped and developed lands.
 The developed areas include the densely and urbanised Macquarie Park Precinct and the bushland and lower residential areas in the Hornsby and Hills Shire LGA's.
+The subject site is located in the low density residential area of Baulkham Hills in the Hills Shire LGA.